10 TipsandTricks for beautiful, shiny nails from Scholl

 Wear gloves more often.

-To protect your nails and cuticles from too much liquids and chemicals think about using disposable gloves more often for any kind of housework connected to water and cleaning supplies.
+Try to protect your nails and cuticles from liquids and chemicals.
+Think about using disposable gloves more often for any kind of housework involving water and cleaning supplies.

 Ingrown nails?
 They can be prevented.